esentri/domainlifecycles/readme_domain_events.md

 Adding a transactional outbox avoids DomainEvent loss on the publishing side.
 The setup involves an "outbox" database table, but it's a reliable way of not loosing any DomainEvents and comes into play if a relational database is involved as a part of the main technical infrastructure.
 The main disadvantage of that setup is a reduced throughput in high volume scenarios due to the database involvement.
-NitroX DLC provides an interface for custom Outbox implementations ``io.domainlifecycles.events.publish.outbox.api.TransactionalOutbox``.
+DLC provides an interface for custom Outbox implementations ``io.domainlifecycles.events.publish.outbox.api.TransactionalOutbox``.

 For more information on the "transactional outbox pattern" have a look at [Transactional Outbox Pattern](https://microservices.io/patterns/data/transactional-outbox.html)

 A tested implementation is available especially for Spring based on Spring transactions, Spring JDBC and Jackson, see ``io.domainlifecycles.events.publish.outbox.impl.SpringJdbcOutbox``.

-Example setup with the NitroX DLC provided Spring based outbox implementation is shown below.
+Example setup with the DLC provided Spring based outbox implementation is shown below.
 This setup routes polled DomainEvents from the outbox directly to consuming handlers within the pollers process, the consuming handlers are executed asynchronously in separate transactions.
 If DomainEvents were processed successfully by the handlers, this is acknowledged to the outbox directly.
 So monitoring the state of event delivery is possible on the outbox.
 No automatic retry is in place.
 Processing failures in the handlers are also reported via log (SLF4J).